MukulPrbhu/Intune-MDM-MAM-/LAB 4: Conditional Access Policy/README.md

 # LAB 4: Conditional Access Policy

+In this lab, we create a Conditional Access policy in Microsoft Entra to protect Microsoft 365 resources by ensuring that only compliant and secure devices can access them.
+The policy links directly with Intune compliance checks, enforcing conditions such as requiring the device to be marked as compliant or prompting for multifactor authentication when necessary.
+By first running the policy in report-only mode, we can safely test its impact on pilot users before fully enforcing it, ensuring a smooth rollout and maintaining access for critical accounts like break-glass administrators.

 ## **Step 1 – Create the Policy**

 - Navigate: **Entra admin center → Protection → Conditional Access → Policies → New policy**.